rhythmx/lucky/README.md

     $ eval $(lucky.sh reload rvm)

 ## TODO ##
+- Log to file in addition to stderr (esp when non-interactive blocks stdio)
 - Add some sort of management for local project built with git
   - At a minimum, I'd like to have an alert for local compiled packages with a major revision available
 - Alert if common or desired utilties are not available